 Pilot with one outlet

-It is often wise to experiment with a single franchise to see if any problems crop up rather than launching a multi-outlet model from the moment go.
-This experiment can also help you alter the process of screening the franchise, providing training and operations support and the marketing strategy based on real-world business insights.
+It is often wise to experiment with a single to see if any problems crop up rather than launching a multi-outlet model from the moment go.
+This experiment can also help you alter the process of screening, providing training and operations support and the marketing strategy based on real-world business insights.